8 Best Ways to Manage Your Email Inbox Like a Pro

 • Boosts productivity by eliminating delays in responding or organizing messages.

 Use this rule along with email tools like canned responses or email templates for common replies.
 For example, customer service teams can use pre-written responses to address frequently asked questions in less than two minutes.
+Templates make it easy to quickly reply to any message that comes in, ensuring consistency and saving time.

 Incorporating the two-minute rule into your workflow ensures you’re spending less time managing emails and more time on higher-priority tasks.